yoember/yoember.github.io/index.md

 ## Prerequisites

-* Node.js: at least v4, but the best if you install the latest long term support version (v6) or the current version (v7).
+* Node.js: at least v4.5, but the best if you install the latest long term support version (v8).

 [The best way to install Node.js on Mac, Linux and on Windows]({% post_url 2016-03-20-the-best-way-to-install-node-js %})